 Last summer, we packed our three kids in the minivan and hit the road to Michigan to spend a weekend hanging out at the lake with family.
-Never in our wildest dreams did we imagine how close we would come to driving home with only two children.
+Never in our wildest dreams did we imagine how close we would come to losing one of precious children right before our very eyes.

 We were all staying in a small cottage right on Big Star Lake in Baldwin, Michigan.
 The boys had their own room with bunk beds while their dad and I slept on an air mattress out in the living area.
 For some reason, when I plugged in the boys’ clock the night before, their alarm got set somehow, so on our first morning of vacation, I woke up at 5 am to the blaring of their clock.
 Every mom has sprung out of bed like a cannon, whether it’s at the sound of a baby crying, a kid puking, or maybe just because they realized they left the sunroof open on the minivan and it’s now down-pouring.
 Not that I’ve ever done that.